p-number-8737/palmers_penguins_analysis/README.md

 # Palmers_Penguins_Analysis

 This is a repository storing all of the files for my RProject using the Palmers Penguins dataset.
+Please go to the following .md file for my answers to Q1, 2 and 3: [Penguin_Analysis](Penguin_analysis.Rmd)
 ---
 **candidate number: 1064454**